-- Serengeti National Park securing the title of Africa's Leading National Park for the 5th consecutive year at the 2023 World Travel Awards. - ii.
-Inauguration of the Zanzibar Tourism Investment and Travel Exhibition (ZTITE) by His Excellency Dr. Hussein Ali Mwinyi, President of Zanzibar and Chairman of Revolutionary Council, focusing on promoting sustainable tourism. - iii.
-Inauguration of the first Zanzibar Tourism Summit, providing a platform stakeholders to network, promote and build long lasting business relationships with domestic, regional investors and international Travel Agents in the tourism industry. - iv.
-Launching of Tanzania Association of Women Tour Operators (TAWTO), to promote gender mainstreaming in tourism. - v.
-Tanzania's diplomatic mission in China organized a one week tour for 14 leading companies in transporting tourists and six media from China with the aim of promoting destination Tanzania in China.
+- i.
+Serengeti National Park securing the title of Africa's Leading National Park for the 5th consecutive year at the 2023 World Travel Awards. - i.
+Inauguration of the Zanzibar Tourism Investment and Travel Exhibition (ZTITE) by His Excellency Dr. Hussein Ali Mwinyi, the President of the Revolutionary Government of Zanzibar and Chairman of Revolutionary Council, focusing on promoting sustainable tourism. - iii.
+Inauguration of the first Zanzibar Tourism Summit, providing a platform for stakeholders to network, promote and build long lasting business relationships with domestic, regional investors and international Travel Agents in the tourism industry. - Launching of Tanzania Association of Women Tour Operators (TAWTO), to promote gender mainstreaming in tourism. - Tanzania's diplomatic mission in China organized a one week tour for 14 leading companies in transporting tourists and six media from China with the aim of promoting destination Tanzania in China.

 - vi.
 Recognition of Zanzibar as a top travel destination for 2023 by "Travelers Worldwide Magazine." - vii.
 Launching of new route between Lisbon International Airport (LIS) and Abeid Amani Karume International Airport (AAKIA) in Zanzibar.
 It is expected that the new route will open up the Portuguese tourism market and attract more visitors from other neighboring countries such as Greece and Spain. - viii.
 Signing of a Memorandum of Understanding (MOU) between Tanzania Tourism Board (TTB) and Zanzibar Commission for Tourism (ZCT) to strengthen destination marketing. - ix.
 Endorsement of the Tanzania Association of Tour Operators (TATO) as a new member by the World Tourism Organization (UNWTO).
 The endorsement is expected to create more regional and global visibility through the UN tourism networks and channels. - x.
-Visits by several celebrities, including Tyrese Darnel Gibson, Stephen Curry, Sanjay Dutt, Lupita Nyong'o, Will Smith, Barack Obama, David Beckham, Mamadou Sakho, Usher Raymond, and Bill Gates.
+Visits by several famous people including Barack Obama and Bill Gates; and celebrities, including Tyrese Darnel Gibson, Stephen Curry, Sanjay Dutt, Lupita Nyong'o, Will Smith, David Beckham, Mamadou Sakho, and Usher Raymond.